danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 ### Function

 A function in p5.js starts with the syntax `function() {}`, containing "a self-contained section of code"[^Robinson] to peform a certain task.
-The most basic built-in functions in p5.js are `setup()` and `draw()` that specify the contained code in relation to a particular purpose such as setting up the environment in which to run the program.
-Other built-in functions in the smaple code provided, such as `windowResized()`, serve to readjust the canvas size if there is any window resizing event.
+The most basic built-in functions in p5.js are `setup()` and `draw()` that specify the contained code in relation to a particular purpose such as setting up the environment in which to run the program, as well as doing things over time.
+Other built-in functions in the sample code provided, such as `windowResized()`, serve to readjust the canvas size if there is any window resizing event.
 The canvas size is not set at fixed dimensions, but is subject to the window size that you have adjusted as illustrated in the code.
 This was also discussed in the preceding chapter: `createCanvas(windowWidth, windowHeight);`.
-The function `windowResized()` suggests that an *event listener* — a procedure or function in a computer program that monitors for an event to occur — implements at the code level to not only run once, but *constantly*, *listening* to events of window resizing specifically, and similar to other listening events such as `mouseIsPressed()` that was introduced in the previous chapter.
+The function `windowResized()` suggests that an "event listener" — a procedure or function in a computer program that monitors for an event to occur — initiates at the code level to not only run once, but *constantly*.
+It is *listening* to events of window resizing specifically, and similar to other listening events such as `mouseIsPressed()` that was introduced in the previous chapter.
 The `windowResized()` function is considered asynchronous, which means some other events occur concurrently with the main flow of the program such as, for instance, drawing shapes.

 Alongside built-in functions, the sample code contains the custom function `function drawElements();` which is invoked by Line 21: `drawElements();` within the `draw()` function.
 Defining a function is relatively simple in JavaScript.
 Type the keyword "function" then follow it with the name that you want to give your function.
 The function name "drawElements" gives you a sense of what this function does, which is draw ellipses, lines of a particular size, position, and color, as well as drawing ellipses and lines to rotate clockwise or statically remain in place.
 There are many ways of drawing the same result, but as we are still in the early stage of learning to program, we will therefore work on an example that can do the same, but aligns better with our learning progress.
 With this in mind, some of the code is intentionally written in a way that is less efficient, but serves the purpose of illuminating key concepts.